mvalencia464/deckora-orange/README.md

     </div>
     <script>
         async function sendTestData() {
+            // Use your actual webhook URL from .env file
+            // This should match your VITE_HIGHLEVEL_WEBHOOK_URL
-            // UPDATE THIS URL FOR YOUR PROJECT const webhookUrl = "https://services.leadconnectorhq.com/hooks/YOUR_LOCATION_ID/webhook-trigger/YOUR_TRIGGER_ID";
+            const webhookUrl = "https://services.leadconnectorhq.com/hooks/YOUR_LOCATION_ID/webhook-trigger/YOUR_TRIGGER_ID";

             const testData = {